 - An inheritance received during your marriage which is entangled in other marital assets, and

 - Complicated child custody disputes.

 If you believe your divorce will contain disputed or complex facts, you need the best legal knowledge and practical courtroom skills available from Vaclavek Hartman Vaclavek in order to ensure your case is properly developed and presented.

-How Barrington, Illinois Attorneys from Vaclavek Hartman Vaclavek Can Help
+How Cary, Illinois Attorneys from Vaclavek Hartman Vaclavek Can Help

 Divorce is hard on virtually everyone involved.
 During an extremely emotional time, you must also deal with the division of marital assets, child custody and visitation, child support, spousal support, and maybe even a new home and new job at the same time.
 Even if your divorce is the right long-term decision, it can be an extremely challenging time in your life.
 If you are like most people, you are also uncertain about the legal system and just how you will actually go about getting divorced.
 In fact, the tasks you are faced after deciding to divorce can seem insurmountable.